-Students investigate key concepts of criminal law and civil law and apply these to actual and/or hypothetical scenarios to determine whether an accused may be found guilty of a crime, or liable in a civil dispute.
-In doing so, students develop an appreciation of the way in which legal principles and information are used in making reasoned judgments and conclusions about the culpability of an accused, and the liability of a party in a civil dispute.
+In this unit, students develop an understanding of legal foundations, such as the different types and sources of law, the characteristics of an effective law, and an overview of parliament and the courts.
+Students are introduced to and apply the principles of justice.
+They investigate key concepts of criminal law and apply these to actual and/or hypothetical scenarios to determine whether an accused may be found guilty of a crime.
+In doing this, students develop an appreciation of the manner in which legal principles and information are used in making reasoned judgments and conclusions about the culpability of an accused.
+Students also develop an appreciation of how a criminal case is determined, and the types and purposes of sanctions.
+Students apply their understanding of how criminal cases are resolved and the effectiveness of sanctions through consideration of recent criminal cases from the past four years.

-Unit 2: Sanctions, remedies and rights
+Unit 2: Wrongs and rights

-Criminal law and civil law aim to protect the rights of individuals.
-When rights are infringed, a case or dispute may arise which needs to be determined or resolved, and sanctions or remedies may be imposed.
-This unit focuses on the enforcement of criminal law and civil law, the methods and institutions that may be used to determine a criminal case or resolve a civil dispute, and the purposes and types of sanctions and remedies and their effectiveness.

-Students undertake a detailed investigation of two criminal cases and two civil cases from the past four years to form a judgment about the ability of sanctions and remedies to achieve the principles of justice.
-Students develop their understanding of the way rights are protected in Australia and in another country, and possible reforms to the protection of rights.
-They examine a significant case in relation to the protection of rights in Australia.
+Civil law aims to protect the rights of individuals.
+When rights are infringed, a dispute may arise requiring resolution, and remedies may be awarded.
+In this unit, students investigate key concepts of civil law and apply these to actual and/or hypothetical scenarios to determine whether a party is liable in a civil dispute.
+Students explore different areas of civil law, and the methods and institutions that may be used to resolve a civil dispute and provide remedies.
+They apply knowledge through an investigation of civil cases from the past four years.
+Students also develop an understanding of how human rights are protected in Australia and possible reforms to the protection of rights, and investigate a contemporary human rights issue in Australia, with a specific focus on one case study.